chapel-lang/chapel/doc/release/technotes/auxIO.rst

   If Curl support is not enabled (which is the default), all features described below will compile successfully but will result in an error at runtime, saying: "No Curl Support".

-For information on how to enable and use Curl while also using other auxiliary IO extensions, as well as how to setup the CHPL_AUXIO_INCLUDE and CHPL_AUXIO_LIBS environment variables see doc/technotes/auxIO.rst in a Chapel release.

 The AIO system depends upon three environment variables: